 - no shared fault for the accident on your part

-- your organization and calmness in connection with the claims and settlement process
+- your organization and professionalism in connection with the claims and settlement process

-- the insured on the other side is not credible or sympathetic
+- the insured on the other side is not credible or sympathetic, and

 Factors likely to get you lower compensation after the formula is applied include:

-- A finding that you shared some of the blame for the accident or your injuries -- see Shared Blame: Comparative and Contributory Fault for a Personal Injury
+- A finding that you shared some of the blame for the accident or your injuries (learn more about comparative and contributory fault for a personal injury)

 - disorganization or impatience on your part

 - a sympathetic insured on the other side, and